XuPaperCup/WorldEdit-BE/README.md

 Step 2: Verification

-Step 3: Test in World
+Step 3: Test in Minecraft BE World